albertogg/carpetbomb/README.md

 ## Thanks

-Thanks to Lindsey Bieda for [this tutorial](http://rarlindseysmash.com/posts/how-to-gem-like-jem).
-And to Joliss for her [markdown-rails](https://github.com/joliss/markdown-rails) I practically copied the core of gem.
+Thanks to Lindsey Bieda for [this tutorial](http://rarlindseysmash.com/posts/how-to-gem-like-jem) and to Joliss for her [markdown-rails](https://github.com/joliss/markdown-rails) I practically copied the core of gem.